envoyproxy/katacoda-scenarios/migrating-from-nginx-to-envoy/step6.md

 More information on Envoy's logging approach can be found at https://www.envoyproxy.io/docs/envoy/latest/configuration/access_log#config-access-log-format-dictionaries

 Logging isn't the only way to gain visibility into production with Envoy Proxy.
-Built into the platform is advanced tracing and metrics capabilities.
+Advanced tracing and metrics capabilities are built into the platform.
 You can find out more in the [tracing documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/tracing) or via the [Interactive Tracing Scenario]().